Embiid scores 45, 76ers beat Pacers to pull even in Atlantic

-Embiid banked in a 3-pointer at the halftime buzzer and shot 18 for 30 overall while moving into the NBA scoring lead with 30.4 points per game.
-He had 27 points and seven rebounds in the first half, helping Philadelphia take control with a 49-point second quarter that led to an 82-59 halftime lead.
+The Pacers never fully recovered from Embiid’s early onslaught.
+By halftime, he had 27 points on 12-of-18 shooting with seven rebounds.

+“He’s just incredible,” Pacers guard T.J.
+McCollum said, referring to his former teammate in Philly.
+“He’s putting his back to the basket and punishing guys and he’s passing whenever he’s doubled and he’s stepping out and making 3s.
+It’s incredible to watch.”

-Buddy Hield scored 25 points and Tyrese Haliburton had 21 points, eight rebounds and five assists for Indiana, which has lost a season-worst eight in a row.
+Buddy Hield scored 25 points and Tyrese Haliburton had 21 points, eight rebounds and five assists for Indiana, which has lost a season-worst eight straight.

-The 76ers, meanwhile, continued to build momentum for a playoff push that begins next week — and perhaps Embiid’s pitch as league MVP.
+The 76ers, meanwhile, continued to build momentum for a playoff push that begins next week, largely on the shoulders of Emiiid.

 And they did nothing to disappoint Tuesday.